holarchyclub/discussions/README.md

 # discussions
-This is where our current forum is located!
+This is where our current forum is located.
 Come find out what we are up to and join in the conversation!